CrossPlatformPageObject/ios_food_app/README.md

 # ios_food_app

-This is sample app created for demostration of bulding framework for cross platform.
+This is sample app created for demostration of automation framework for [cross platform](https://github.com/CrossPlatformPageObject/cross-platform-single-page-example).

 This application built with xcode 7.0.